tnorbye/kdoc-formatter/README.md

   and subsequent lines are indented.
 Blank spaces between doc tags are removed.
 Preformatted text (indented 4 spaces or more) is left alone.
+* Can run in a mode where it only reformats comments that were touched by the current git HEAD commit.
 * Multiline comments that would fit on a single line are converted to a single line comment (configurable via options)
 * Cleans up for the double spaces  left by the IntelliJ Convert to